dsirianni/bindertest/README.md

 # bindertest
-Tests the binder-ability for a Psi4-enabled repo.
+Tests the binder-ability for a template repo, before going prime-time.